-For the past two years, Families and Media project researchers have been studying low-income and language-minority communities in California, New York, Arizona, Colorado, and Illinois.
+From 2013-2015, Families and Media project researchers studied low-income and language-minority communities in California, New York, Arizona, Colorado, and Illinois.
 This research-based guide is created for educators and media designers who create programs for children and families.
 Diverse Families and Media offers stories of family media use that were documented in our studies, and raise design-relevant questions as well as suggest design principles that can be applied more broadly.
 The goal of the guide is to help producers and designers gain insight from our research with families, particularly those from underserved groups, and help refine existing programs or give rise to new concepts.

 Most Recent Posts

 Can Public Media Level the Playing Field for All Kids?

 Alexa, Let’s Work on Your Communication Skills